-Clear English Pronunciation provides students with the tools to effectively communicate in English without centering solely on native-speaker pronunciation models.
+Clear English Pronunciation provides students with the tools to effectively communicate in English without centring solely on native-speaker pronunciation models.
 The focus of the book is on individual pronunciation targets rather than a one-size-fits-all approach.
-Divided into four sections, each featuring detailed articulatory explanations, sample sentences and recordings to help learners improve their pronunciation, this book:
+Divided into four sections, each featuring detailed articulatory explanations, sample sentences, and recordings to help learners improve their pronunciation, this book:

 Supported by an interactive companion website which features recordings and expanded explanations of key topics, Clear English Pronunciation is an essential textbook for international learners of English who want to improve their pronunciation skills in diverse social settings.

 Table of Contents